 You will find a coolant temperature gage on your Oldsmobile's instrument panel.
-See "Coolant Temperature Gage" in the Index.
+See "Engine Coolant Temperature Gage" in the Index.
+You also have a low coolant level light on your instrument panel.
+See "Low Coolant Light" in the Index.